Esukhia/derge-kangyur-old/README.md

 ## TEI Export

 You can find a script in the `scripts/` directory to validate the files and export into a TEI format that can be ingested by BDRC.
 Other exports should be straightforward taking this script as a template.
+Note that it exports the volumes in the LoC order.

 # Feedback